Heavy snow causes travel disruption across UK as amber warnings remain

 Several major airports have reopened but passengers have been warned to still expect delays.

-A new yellow rain warning for southern England has also been issued on Sunday where milder temperatures bring a risk of flooding.
+A new yellow rain warning for southern England has also been issued on Sunday where milder temperatures bring a risk of flooding, with more than 20 flood warnings and more than 200 flood alerts in place.

 The Met Office said some rural communities could be cut off, with up to 40cm of snow on ground above 300m before conditions ease later on Sunday.